loathers/cagebot/README.md

   * Cagebot does not have sufficient clan permissions to adventure in hobopolis in the specified clan.
   * Hobopolis is not open in the specified clan.
   * Cagebot falls to eleven or fewer adventures remaining.
+- `hamster [clanname]`: Same as `cage`, but the cagebait will CLEESH on the way to the cage and only open grates, up to 11 total.
+Please check with the bait operator beforehand that the account can perform this task.
 - `escape`: If cagebot is presently caged, and the person sending the `escape` command is the one who sent the original `cage` command, it attempts to free itself from the cage.
 If it has been released via The Former Or The Ladder, it will escape without spending turns, otherwise, it spends ten adventures to chew out of the cage.
 - `release`: As escape, attempts to escape from the cage it is presently in, however this can be used by anyone, not just the original sender of the `cage` command.
 The `release` command can only be used if cagebot has been caged for at least an hour (to prevent cagebot getting stuck due to the original cager logging off for the day, for example), or if cagebot cannot ascertain who initially caged it (for example, because the bot was restarted while in a cage)
 - `status`: Returns the current status of cagebot.
 Specifically: